laiyitming/wordpress-firebase-form/README.md

 ## Workflow
-  1. Add contest from admin, once you add contest you will get contest id whihc you need to configure in js file of form
+  1. Add contest from admin, once you add contest you will get contest id which you need to configure in js file of form
   2. When user submit form data will get stored to firebase node.
   3. Once data write on firebase node firebase function will get trigger which will post same data to API gateway which will post it to Elastic Search
   4. After post data to Elastic search firebase function will copy data to main node and delete it from temporary node